cfengine/documentation/manuals/enterprise-api/managing-users-and-roles.markdown

       ]
     }

-* * * * *

-Next: [Example - Updating an Existing User](/manuals/Enterprise-3-0-API#Example-_002d-Updating-an-Existing-User),
-Previous: [Example - Listing Users](/manuals/Enterprise-3-0-API#Example-_002d-Listing-Users),
-Up: [Managing Users and Roles](/manuals/Enterprise-3-0-API#Managing-Users-and-Roles)

-#### 1.5.2 Example: Creating a New User
+## Example: Creating a New User

 All users will be created for the internal user table.
 The API will never attempt to write to an external LDAP server.

 **Request**